khalid-hussain/shaheen/chap2.md

 only against living under him like subjects but were also striving to achieve their lost glory.

-Meanwhile, Badr Bin Mughira took advantage of the situation and constantly kept consolidating his strength.
+Meanwhile, Badr bin Mughira took advantage of the situation and constantly kept consolidating his strength.
 Gradually, when the people of clandestine groups of various cities found out that the Frontier Falcon is none other than Mughira's young son, some of them, who were keen on taking part in jihad, left